Research Objectives Should Be Which Two Things

 Non-Specific Objective Specific Objective

-To explore the effects of exercise.
-To determine the effects of high-intensity interval training (HIIT) on cardiovascular health in sedentary adults aged 30-45.
+To investigate the role of technology.
+In real terms, To determine the effects of high-intensity interval training (HIIT) on cardiovascular health in sedentary adults aged 30-45.

 Refining Specificity